-- Address the demands for active recreation in this area by acquiring land for a local public park when a site becomes available. - Provide a natural surface trail connecting Quince Orchard Valley Neighborhood Park to the Seneca Greenway Corridor. - Retain Longdraft Road as a four-lane arterial. - Promote planting street trees and neighborhood trees.
+- Retain the existing residential and commercial zones and maintain the established character of these neighborhoods. - Address the demands for active recreation in this area by acquiring land for a local public park. - Provide a natural surface trail connecting Quince Orchard Valley Neighborhood Park to the Seneca Greenway Corridor. - Retain Longdraft Road as a potential four-lane arterial road - Promote planting street trees and neighborhood trees.